isomerpages/nlb-sarbica/pages/Call For Proposals.md

-Notification of accepted proposals: 29 July  2022 Deadline for confirmation to present at the Virtual Symposium: 16 August 2022 Submission of presentation materials: 6 October 2022 Presentations at Symposium: 16 and 17 November 2022
+Notification of accepted proposals: 29 July  2022 Deadline for confirmation to present at the Virtual Symposium: 16 August 2022 Submission of presentation materials: 6 October 2022 Presentation at Symposium: 16 and 17 November 2022